Split Field Component

-Programmers beware: this index starts at 1, not 0
+Note: this index starts at 1, not 0.

-In this example we have a table that is filled with YouTube video data.
-One of the fields used contains the datetime data type in spite of the time being redundant since it is always set for midnight.
-We want to take this field and split it into year, month and day while completely dropping the time section so that the data can be easily transformed later on.
-To do this, we use a split field component multiple times a shown below.
+In this example, we have a table that is filled with YouTube video data.
+One of the fields used contains the datetime data type in spite of the time being redundant, since it is always set for midnight.
+We want to take this field and split it into year, month, and day, while completely dropping the time section, so that the data can be easily transformed later on.
+To do this, we use a Split Field component, shown below.

 The Output Columns property allows us to define the new fields created by splitting up the old one.
 This is done by mapping the positions of each value returned by the split to a named field as shown below.
 Note that the positions start from 1 and not 0.

 The original data is shown below.
 In it, we can see the 'startdate' field as expected.